There are more than 300 million people worldwide who have trouble seeing the world in color.

 Color blindness, also known as color vision deficiency, is a condition in which the person sees colors differently.
 It’s believed to be a common condition that affects up to 8% of men and 0.5% of women.
 The majority of those who have it are male, but some women can also suffer from it too.
 The genes responsible for this condition are recessive; both parents must have one copy of the defective gene in order to pass it on to their child.

-There are three types: red-green colour blindness (deuteranomaly), blue-yellow (tritanomaly) and monochromacy (no light perception).
-Red-green colorblindness is by far the most common type; about 99% of all cases fall into this category, while less than 1% are blue-yellow or monochromatic equivalents.
+There are three types.
+They are red-green colour blindness (deuteranomaly), blue-yellow (tritanomaly), and monochromacy (no light perception).
+Red-green colorblindness is the most common type.
+About 99% of all cases are this type.
+Less than 1% are blue-yellow or monochromatic.

 Who is color blind?

 Color blindness affects about 8% of men and 0.5% of women.
 It is more common in men than women by far, though the reason for this isn’t entirely clear.
-Colour blindness can be genetic or caused by an illness or accident that damaged the retina or optic nerve, which is how we receive information from our eyes to our brain.
+Colour blindness can be genetic.
+Or, it can be caused by an illness or accident that damaged the retina or optic nerve.
+These parts of the eye send information to our brain.

 In addition, there’s a strong correlation between having a family history of color blindness and having it yourself—so if you have an older brother with red-green colour deficiency, for example, there’s a good chance you’ll be affected too!